 Almost all work completed to date has relied on following up pits that were hand-dug in the 1930's.
 The swarm of syenite dykes and their associated magnetic anomalies extend over a four kilometre by two kilometre area, much of which is buried beneath clays and lakes that block geophysical imaging and "old-time" prospecting.
 Only a very small and shallow portion of this broad area of favourable geology has yet been tested".

-"A combination of field work and additional possible drilling is recommended at Misema Lake"....."Drill Results from January 2009 should be carefully interpreted with respect to the historic Norwood Kirkland test-pits and gold showings in the surrounding area.
+......
+"A combination of field work and additional possible drilling is recommended at Misema Lake".....
+"Drill Results from January 2009 should be carefully interpreted with respect to the historic Norwood Kirkland testpits and gold showings in the surrounding area.
 The current interpretation of the orientation and extent of veining in the area is heavily reliant on several sketches from 1936 and 1938 and the possibility that the target has not been fully tested remains".

-In the summer and again in the fall of 2015, the claim holders contracted to have exploration, prospecting and sampling work performed on the area of their claim holdings.
+In the summer of 2015, the claim holders contracted to have exploration and prospecting work performed on the area of their claim holdings.
 The region of the Flood showing was chosed because of a lack of available submitted information.
 This is located on the north side of the north arm of Misema Lake, about 200 meters on the east side of the north-south Arnold - Katrine common township boundary.
 Mapping, light hand stripping and samples were taken of the rock types, alteration and mineralizations found, so as to report on the basic geology of the showings and the nature of the exposures.
-Copper values of over 10% with silver up to 7 grams per tonne were obtained from chalcopyrite bearing quartz carbonate veining.
-(Results previously discussed on page 11 under the Flood showing.)